Chapter 1:

 “Sorry,” she whispered.

-“We don’t know what’s beyond this door so, eyes peeled and ears perked, yeah?”
+“Eyes peeled and ears perked, yeah?”

-Celeste followed his cues while hearing Johnny’s hands' gentle rattle.
+Celeste followed his cues while hearing Johnny’s hands’ gentle rattle.
 Gabriel froze in fear as a low bellow followed.
-A lowly gasp left his lips to the familiar sound.
+A lowly gasp left his lips at the familiar sound.
 The creature was within range, lumbering around them as it searched blindly.

 “What the fuck is that?”
 Johnny panicked.